One day you will know

 bitter.
 Polish the mouthpiece with Mouthpiece Polish, and the outside

 of the bowl with Bowl Polish Cream.
+Obsidian Oil can help prevent oxidation.
+Google it and see what you think.

 Burning out or cracking.
 The carbon layer protects your pipe - however it does not expand and contract at the same rate as the wood.